Working on multiple documentation versions in parallel

 The new version automatically reuses all the content objects from its source version.
 At this point, changes made in Version 1 are automatically propagated to Version 2.

-Topics, images, and resources can be reused in multiple versions, but you cannot use the same map in multiple versions.
+Topics, images, and resources can be reused in multiple versions inside a single product or library, but you cannot use the same map in multiple versions.
 When you add a map to another version, the DITA CMS creates a new version of this map, which references another container.
 The topics, images, and resources that the map contains can be reused in other versions, but each map version is used in a single version.